meteorbelt/belt-bootstrap/README.md

 # Meteor Belt Flash

-Provides client side flash notifications
+Provides Bootstrap 3.0 complete with LESS files.
+For use with Meteor Belt

 ## Installation

-Meteor Router can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
+Meteor Belt Bootstrap can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
 From inside a Meteorite-managed app:

 ``` sh
 $ mrt add belt-boostrap